Investment Management

 - Risk monitoring — market, interest-rate, credit, liquidity, and currency

-- Goal identification — building wealth, retirement, lifestyle, legacy
+- Goal identification — building wealth, retirement, lifestyle, legacy, etc.

 - Personal net worth statement as a benchmark